aws/eks-anywhere/docs/content/en/docs/clustermgmt/observability/_index.md

 - We included `Test` sections for critical steps to help users to validate they have completed such procedure properly.
 We recommend going through them in sequence as checkpoints of the progress.
 - We recommend creating all resources in the `us-west-2` region.
 {{% /alert %}}

-## Create a cluster with IRSA
-An IAM role can be associated with a Kubernetes service account.
-This service account can then provide AWS permissions to the containers in any pod that uses that service account.
-With this feature, there will be no need to hardcode AWS security credentials as environment variables on your machine.
-[EKS Anywhere cluster spec for Pod IAM]({{< relref "../../getting-started/optional/irsa/" >}}) gives step-by-step guidance on how to do so.